TERRESTRIAL PROTECTED AREAS

 L 394/91 (Framework Law on Protected Areas)

-Presidential Decree 28/07/2016 (Establishment of the National Park “Isola di Pantelleria” and the National Park Authority “Isola di Pantelleria”)
+Presidential Decree 07/28/2016 (Establishment of the “Island of Pantelleria” National Park and the “Island of Pantelleria” National Park Authority)

-Terrestrial protected areas, as defined by the Framework Law on Protected Areas (L. 394/91 and subsequent amendments), are established to ensure and promote the conservation and enhancement of the natural heritage within the national territory.
-With the creation of protected areas, which are subject to different protection regimes depending on their category, the legislator aims to foster the application of management and environmental restoration methods suitable for ensuring the integration between humans and the natural environment, in order to reduce biodiversity loss.
+Terrestrial protected areas, defined by the Framework Law on Protected Areas (L. 394/91 and subsequent amendments), are established with the aim of guaranteeing and promoting the conservation and enhancement of the natural heritage on the national territory.
+With the establishment of protected areas, subject to different protection regimes depending on the categories they belong to, the legislator intended to promote the application of environmental management and restoration methods suitable for guaranteeing the integration between man and the natural environment, to reduce the loss of biodiversity.

 DPSIR